mtlong29/MySite/_posts/notes/basic-syntax/2017-10-15-css-and-scss.md

 {% include /globalSections/toc.html %}

-Sass is an extension of CSS that adds power and elegance to the basic language.
-It allows you to use variables, nested rules, mixins, inline imports, and more, all with a fully CSS-compatible syntax.
-Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly...
+**Sassy Cascading Style Sheets (SCSS) is an extension of CSS that adds power and elegance to the basic language.** It allows you to use variables, nested rules, mixins, inline imports, and more, all with a fully CSS-compatible syntax.
+Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly. **You can also write vanilla CSS inside a SCSS file with no issue.**

 ## Nesting